 Growth Rock Recommendation: Again, as per our Usability vs. Desirability framework, we don’t recommend spending too much time on small UX decisions like this.

-Credibility icons and social proof of all kinds is one of the most oft-mentioned tactics in conversion optimization community.
+Credibility icons and social proof is, for sure, an ecommerce design trend these days (e.g. 2017, 2018, and 2019).
+It is one of the most oft-mentioned tactics in the conversion optimization community.

-But it’s interesting that less than half (42.5%) of our Top 40 sites had a security message on their mobile cart page.
+But it’s interesting that less than half (42.5%) of our Top 40 sites had a security message or trust seal on their mobile cart page.
 Even fewer (only 17.5%) had credit card logos.
-It’s arguable whether credit card logos are necessary today as American consumers now expect all sites to take all major credit cards.
+It’s arguable whether credit card logos are necessary today as consumers now expect all sites to take all major credit cards.

 Advertising a “secure checkout” experience on the other hand is more controversial.
-As we indicate in the payment section, our AB tests have not shown a lift in conversion by mentioned security, or using security badges and icons.
+As we indicate in the payment section, our AB tests have not shown a lift in conversion by mentioned security, or using security badges, trust seals or icons.

-It’s possible that at least some of the 57.5% of sites we analyzed that also don’t mention secure checkout on the cart page have also tested this and found it didn’t make much of a difference.
+It’s possible that at least some of the 57.5% of sites we analyzed that also don’t mention secure checkout or have trust seals on the cart page have also tested this and found it didn’t make much of a difference.

 Of course social proof is a well-known persuasion tactic and we agree with its usage.